MelodicMetrics/Target-ECommerce-Revenue-Analysis/data-cleaning-part-two/Orders-OrderItems-Payments/Payments_Final/steps.md

 # Steps to Create `Payments_Final`

 ### Step 1: Initial Cleaning
-- I started by removing the `payment_sequential` column, which indicated instances where customers paid for their orders in multiple payments.
+When I first started cleaning, I began by removing the `payment_sequential` column, which indicated instances where customers paid for their orders in multiple payments.
-- To group `order_id`s and eliminate duplicates, I summed all `payment_value` entries into a new column called `total_payment_value`.
+In order to group `order_id`s and eliminate duplicates, I summed all `payment_value` entries into a new column called `total_payment_value`.
 - This initial cleaning resulted in the `Payments_Cleaned` table, which contained **101,836 entries**.

 ### Step 2: Iterative Cleaning